morden35/openstates-scrapers/README.md

 More information on the spatula library and scraping a 'detail' page can be found here: \
 https://jamesturk.github.io/spatula/scraper-basics/#scraping-a-single-page

+## Decisions

+One decision that we had to make while scraping web pages was whether or not to use XPath versus CSS selectors.
+On one hand, CSS selectors are more straightforward and easier to learn than XPath selectors.
+CSS selectors have a lower learning code for new developers, in my opinion.
+However, XPath selectors have some functionality that CSS selectors lack (ex: text matching, substring matching).
+For Open States, our rule of thumb was to default to CSS selectors, and if they can’t get the job done, use XPath in more complicated cases.

+You will notice that the [openstates-scrapers/scrapers_next/il/people.py](https://github.com/morden35/openstates-scrapers/blob/il_people_example/scrapers_next/il/people.py) script contained 1 XPath selector, and a number of CSS selectors.
+I chose to use the XPath selector in the LegList class because I wanted to grab the rows from the 'Current Senate/House Members' table, and not the 'Former Senate/Houes Members' table.
+XPath allows us to specify which table we want to scrape (only the first), where CSS does not.

 ## Data storage

 According to the [spatula docs](https://jamesturk.github.io/spatula/data-models/#data-models-as-output), when running `spatula scrape`, data is written to disk as JSON.
 After running the following command: `$ poetry run spatula scrape scrapers_next.il.people`, the scraped data can be found in the `openstates-scrapers/scrapers_next/il/_scrapes/<date_of_scrape>` folder.

+In the long term, the JSON data on disk gets imported into a PostgreSQL database.

 ## Citations